Lost jewels of John, King of England: Contents

-Jenkinson also noted that the king had in his possession a clasp studded with emeralds and rubies gifted to him by the by the Bishop of Norwich, and four rings he had received in 1204 from Pope Innocent III.
+Jenkinson also noted that the king had in his possession a clasp studded with emeralds and rubies gifted to him by the Bishop of Norwich, and four rings he had received in 1204 from Pope Innocent III.
 It is also believed that he was in the possession of two sets of royal regalia, one of which formerly belonged to his grandmother Empress Matilda.

 Existence

 Some historians dispute the reliability of the accounts of the missing jewels.
 Some question whether or not any treasure was actually lost.
 Many precious treasures and items of English Regalia were present for the coronation of John's son Henry III only 10 days later, meaning it is possible that nothing notable was lost.
 Additionally, the loss of the treasures of the crown would have been a major financial setback in the First Barons' War against Prince Louis, especially with the additional invasion of the Scotland around the same time.
 No resulting financial difficulties are noted after the incident.

 Still, many historians agree that at least one crown was lost during the incident.
 Whether or not this was a state crown or coronation crown of the Kingdom of England is disputed.
 Notably the crown of Empress Matilda was never mentioned again in English records after the First Barons' War and could have been the crown cited as having gone missing during the incident at the Wash.